Matt Beaty Player Props: Royals vs. Phillies

 Matt Beaty At The Plate

-- Beaty has a hit in four of nine games played this season (44.4%), but zero multi-hit games.
+- Beaty has gotten a hit in four of nine games this year, but he has zero multi-hit games.

-- He has not hit a home run in his nine games this year.
+- In nine games played this season, he has not hit a home run.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.